Garabí-Panambi Hydroelectric Complex: Later alternatives

 Talks restarted in 2002, and the project was included in the Initiative for the Integration of the Regional Infrastructure of South America (IIRSA) plan.

 A new project named Garabí XXI was launched in 2003.

 This envisioned a dam at Garabí with an elevation of 74 m and a dam at Santa María with an elevation of 94 m.

-Both would have an installed capacity of 900MW and a reservoir of about 20000 ha.
+Both would have an installed capacity of 900 MW and a reservoir of about 20000 ha.

 The area flooded in Argentina would be reduced from 40000 to 15000 ha.

-In April 2004, the Argentine company IMPSA proposed a plan where the Garabí elevation was reduced to 82.5 m, the Roncador dam was cancelled and two new dams were built, San Javier at 110 m with installed capacity of 900MW and Santa Rosa at 130 m.
+In April 2004, the Argentine company IMPSA proposed a plan where the Garabí elevation was reduced to 82.5 m, the Roncador dam was cancelled and two new dams were built, San Javier at 110 m with installed capacity of 900 MW and Santa Rosa at 130 m.

-All three dams would have installed capacity of 900MW.
+All three dams would have installed capacity of 900 MW.

 Under this plan the area flooded would be about 73,000 ha.

-Brazil and Argentina signed an agreement in 2005 for two possible dams, the Garabí Dam with 1,150MW and the Panambí Dam with 1,050MW.
+Brazil and Argentina signed an agreement in 2005 for two possible dams, the Garabí Dam with 1,150 MW and the Panambí Dam with 1,050 MW.

 Eletrobras and EBISA were to undertake the project, expected to be completed by 2013, although it had met some local opposition.

 In November 2007 the Brazilian head of state Luiz Inácio Lula da Silva and his Argentinian counterpart Cristina Fernández de Kirchner agreed to prioritize construction of the Garabí binational dam.

 Next day the planning ministers of Brazil and Argentina endorsed the presidents' agreements on exchange of energy.

 The governments of Corrientes and Rio Grande do Sul wanted to implement the Garabí Binational Project as quickly as possible.